ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 “What should we do, then?” asked Jīn Líng.

 “There’s nothing we can do about it,” replied Wèi WúXiàn.
-“As I am a symbol in their eyes, are they not also a symbol in my eyes?
+“Since I am a symbol in their eyes, so are they also a symbol in mine.

 “Those people have nothing to do with me, and neither do I with them.
 Therefore, there’s no need to care about it.”

 Wèi WúXiàn went on, “A-ling, sometimes if you don’t respond, it is also a response.
 Do you remember the case of the MòlíngSū clan?”

 “Yes, I do,” replied Jīn Líng.
 “Last month, the MòlíngSū clan accused GūsūLán of condoning your evil deeds.
-And also, there were rumours saying that GūsūLán had taken the MòlíngSū’s Night Hunting territory.”
+There were also rumours saying that the GūsūLán sect took the MòlíngSū sect Night Hunting territory.”

 “And how did GūsūLán respond?”
 Wèi WúXiàn asked.